Code-Institute-Submissions/travel-doc/README.md

 * [Gitpod](https://gitpod.io/)
     * Gitpod was used to write my code.
 * [Draw.io:](https://app.diagrams.net/)
-    * Draw.io was used to draw the flowchart for the whole structure of the program.
+    * Draw.io was used to draw the ERD Diagram.
 * [Favicon](https://favicon.io/)
     * Favicon was used for converting the stethoscope icon into a favicon.
 * [Cloudinary:](https://cloudinary.com/)